mgutierrezc/covid-scraping-peru/README.md

-Scraping Google Maps distances/times from province to province/district to district travel
+Scraping Waze and Google Maps distances/times from province to province/district to district travel
 ====================

 **Programmer:** Marco Gutierrez